Paleo coconut flour pancakes that are light and fluffy, and made with just a few basic ingredients. A quick and easy, low carb gluten free breakfast!

 These coconut flour pancakes do, indeed, taste smell faintly of coconut.
 Since that’s a pleasing flavor to most, it shouldn’t be an issue.
 If you are relatively neutral about the taste of coconut, even, you will most likely enjoy these pancakes.

 If you just can’t stand coconut, well then this isn’t the recipe for you.
 To be fair, though, you did click through and the word coconut was right there in the title.
 Try my classic buttermilk gluten free pancakes. :)

-Ever wish you could watch ME make these pancakes, just once, so you could get the hang of it?
-Well you can!
+Finally, did you ever wish you could watch ME make these pancakes, just once, so you could get the hang of it?
+Well, you can!
 Click on the ▶︎ play button below and you can watch my very hands make the batter, and cook the pancakes.